-Klinge Dual Refrigerated Containers for Safer Organic Peroxide Transportations
+Klinge Dual Refrigerated Containers for Safer Organic Peroxide Transportation

 Klinge has developed an extremely reliable container for Class 5.2 dangerous goods transportation.
-Our Dual Redundant Refrigerated Container & Integral Genset is a container with two full capacity reefer units and automatically switches to the backup in an emergency.
-It is in compliance with the Internal Maritime Organization’s regulations for transporting certain organic peroxides and therefore also comes with a diesel generator set that will power the units during truck transport or external power supply loss.
-Keep browsing our site to learn more about the Dual Redundant Refrigerated Container &Integral Genset.
+Our Dual Redundant Refrigerated Container & Integral Genset has two full capacity reefer units and automatically switches to the backup in an emergency.
+It complies with the Internal Maritime Organization’s regulations for the transportation of certain organic peroxides and therefore, also comes with a diesel generator set that will power the units during truck transport or external power supply loss as well as internal explosion-proof fittings.